What is social care and who needs it in Swindon?

 - Why are the costs of social care rising?

-Social care is at the heart of our community, providing support to those who need it so that as many people as possible can live the life they want to lead.
-It matters to everybody, yet peoples’ experiences of social care – either those who rely on formal care and support, their families, unpaid carers or the social care workforce – can vary widely.
-Social care is difficult to define because the term covers a huge range of different activities, from child protection to end-of-life care.
+Social care is at the heart of our community, providing support to those in need so that as many people as possible can live the life they want to lead.
+It matters to everyone, yet people’s experiences of social care - whether as recipients of formal care, their families, unpaid carers, or the social care workforce - can vary widely.